About Michael Duncan, Georgia's 2021 School Superintendent of the Year

 Michael Duncan became superintendent in June of 2005.
-He is currently one of Georgia’s longest continuously serving school superintendents, a 2017 Superintendent of the Year Finalist, and a 2012 recipient of the Georgia School Superintendent’s President’s Award.
-Before arriving in Pike, Mike was a high school principal, high school and middle school assistant principal, and a middle school teacher.
-He completed a doctorate in educational leadership from the University of Georgia in 2004.
-He is married to his best friend Melanie and they have two sons, Josh and Alec.
+He is currently one of Georgia’s longest continuously serving school superintendents and Georgia's 2021 School Superintendent of the Year.
+He is the winner of the 2018 Georgia School Superintendents Association's Bill Barr Leadership Award, a 2018 and 2019 Superintendent of the Year Finalist, and a 2012 recipient of the Georgia School Superintendents President’s Award.
+Dr. Duncan serves on the Board of Directors for the Georgia School Superintendents Association and the American Association of School Administrators Governing Board.
+Before arriving in Pike, Michael was a high school principal, high school and middle school assistant principal, and a middle school teacher.
+He earned a doctorate in educational leadership from the University of Georgia in 2004.
+He is married to his best friend Melanie, and they have two sons, Josh and Alec.

 Dr. Duncan believes that the goal of schooling is to create independent thinkers and problem-solvers.
-Content is simply a vehicle to teach critical thinking, creativity, communication and collaboration.
-He feels strongly that parents are the educators-in-chief of their child’s education, thus advocating for parents to have ever increasing choices and flexibility in the public school setting.
-He is often heard saying, “We must educate our children for the world they will live in, not the one we are living in.”
+Content is the vehicle to teach critical thinking, creativity, communication and collaboration.
+He feels strongly that parents are the educators-in-chief of their child’s education, thus advocating for parents and students to have greater choice and flexibility in the public school setting.
+He is often heard saying, “We must educate our children for the world they will live in.”